ec-europa/platform-dev/profiles/common/modules/features/nexteuropa_webtools/README.md

 To activate the feature, an administrator user needs to:
 - Go on the feature set page "admin/structure/feature-set"
-- Enable the "Webtools" feature
+- Enable the "Communication > Webtools" feature

 [Go to top](#table-of-content)